voi-api/voi-api.github.io/maas-pro.md

     ]
 }
 ```
 Start rental makes a vehicle accessible to ride with.
 To request to start a rental, the `userId` and `vehicleId` are provided in the request body.
+The partner decides what, if any, limitations should be set on who can start a ride.

 ### HTTPS request